 Indian Education—Demonstration Grants for Indian Children

-The notice inviting application for the Native Youth Community Projects Competition was published on April 28, 2015, may be found here: Federal Register Notice
+The notice inviting applications for the Native Youth Community Projects Competition was published on February 29, 2016, may be found here: Federal Register Notice

-You may also download the 2015 Native Youth Community Projects application in Word and PDF versions below:
+You may also download the 2016 Native Youth Community Projects application in PDF below:

 For printed applications contact: